-In this article, we will cover everything you need to know about identifying and eliminating duplicate data in Snowflake.
-We will start by defining duplicate data and explaining why it is a problem.
-Then, we will discuss the different methods for identifying duplicate data in Snowflake.
-We will also cover some preventive measures that you can take to avoid duplicate data in the future.
-Lastly, we will provide you with a hands-on example on removing duplicate data while loading CSV to Snowflake.
+In this article, we will cover everything you need to know about identifying and deleting duplicate data in Snowflake.
+We will first start by defining duplicate data, explain why it's problematic, and discuss methods to detect it.
+We'll also explore preventive measures and demonstrate how to delete duplicate records while loading CSV data into Snowflake.

 Let's dive right in!!